pedorich-n/home-server-nixos/docs/tailscale_setup.md

 ### Terraform

-There's now a terraform module available to set most of the things automatically.
+There's a terraform module available to set most of the things automatically.

 1. Generate new [Auth Key](https://tailscale.com/kb/1085/auth-keys) for the server
 2. Add it to `home-server-nixos-secrets`